-VAV fume hoods have an air control that varies the exhaust air volume in proportion to the hood face opening by either changing the speed of the exhaust fan or adjusting an exhaust duct damper and may be selected for desired applications.
+VAV chemical fume hoods have an air control that varies the exhaust air volume in proportion to the hood face opening by either changing the speed of the exhaust fan or adjusting an exhaust duct damper and may be selected for desired applications.
+These hoods can also be equipped with setback sensors that allow for occupied and unoccupied settings, regardless of the sash height during normal operations conditions.

-3. High performance / low-flow hoods.
+3. High performance.